 “Water is the coal of the future.”
 The visionary Jules Verne wrote these words as early as 1870.
 Today, more than 150 years later, we are successfully turning this quote into a technological revolution for our heat supply through the AQVA HEAT research project.

-At the heart of this innovation is a fascinating physical phenomenon known as the triple point: by lowering the air pressure just above the freezing point, water is brought into a state in which it simultaneously vaporizes and forms ice crystals.
+At the heart of this innovation is a fascinating physical phenomenon known as the triple point: By lowering the air pressure just above the freezing point, water is brought into a state in which it simultaneously vaporizes and forms ice crystals.
 We are harnessing this unique physical property to develop a completely new method of energy generation.
 The heat released in the process is used for heating—such as in district heating—while the resulting liquid ice can simultaneously be used for efficient cooling of buildings.

 The system is currently being tested throughout the year to demonstrate its environmental sustainability.
 This marks the transition from academic research to large-scale application, which has the potential to drastically reduce the share of fossil fuels in our cities and communities.